 Customer convenience, the public not having to do the sorting themselves is, of course, a big draw for single stream.
 Less work means more are willing to recycle as it seems like less of a time commitment.
 More participation also leads to more materials being processed, ultimately providing recyclers with more product at the end of the day.

 The somewhat pre-sorted material offers a less contaminated product, to begin with, allowing recyclers to benefit from more pure materials at the end of their process and higher reclamation rates in comparison to single-stream operations resorting in higher commodity prices for their finished materials.

 The main argument has boiled down to which process is more cost-effective.
 Unfortunately, there is not a clear answer.
 While many claim that single stream is more costly because of the cost of equipment and lack of separation ability due to the extreme contamination from material intermingling, there are equally as many claims that Dual stream is costly due to the complicated collection process as more bins require a more specialized truck as well as longer pick up times.

 Most areas have their own preference for a recycling process and it comes down to what works best for the community.
 As technology gets more advanced, each process becomes more viable.
 With the development of equipment such as the Rod Deck FINGER-SCREEN™, single-stream recyclers are seeing better separation and the ability to recover more commodities at the same time.
 On the flip side, dual stream is seeing better contamination handling with equipment like the FINGER-SCREEN™ 2.0.
 Both methods are continuing to displace tons of garbage from ending up in landfills with help from consumers that are committed to changing the way we think about recycling.

-If you are looking for a way to improve your single or dual stream recycling system, call a GK recovery expert!
+If you are looking for a way to improve your single or dual stream recycling system, contact me!
 With decades of experience in the recycling industry, our Resource Recovery specialists will work with you to innovate the recycling process.